-Intro to Forms in UI
+How to Design Forms in UIs

-Label placement plays a key role in the
+Label placement plays a key role in the usability of a form.

 A simple, one-column alignment also makes it easier to transition forms to fit various screen sizes.[1]
 Extremely long desktop forms can have labels placed on the left side of each field to save space.